Neovim from scratch with Lazy.nvim

 Yet another guide to build your Neovim environment from the ground up using Lazy.nvim.

-Recently I switched my neovim plugin manager to Lazy.nvim.
-This article is going to be second version of Neovim setup from scratch using Lazy.nvim.
+Recently I switched my Neovim plugin manager to Lazy.nvim from Packer .
+This article is going to be second version of my complete guide to Neovim setup from scratch using Lazy.

-I will be using a docker instance and step by step work through to how to transform that into feature complete text editor.
+I will be using a simple docker instance and step by step work you through how to create a feature complete text editor.

 Make sure you have installed the latest version of Neovim and have git installed.

-Go and checkout nvim folder under your home directory ~/.config/nvim
+Go and look for nvim configuration folder under your home directory ~/.config/nvim

 .
 You can create one if you don't have any.

-Before we dive into crazy plugin system, I like to add basic sets and remaps for my editor.
+Before we dive into crazy plugin system, I'd like to add basic sets and remaps first.

 └── ~/.config/nvim/